VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOBackgroundTexture.en.md

 Please make sure that the designated image has a 1:1 aspect ratio.

-For example, a sky image formatted to 1:1 ratio is used as the scene background.
+For example, a sky image having a 1:1 aspect ratio is used as the scene background:

 ![HEOBackgroundTexture_2](img/HEOBackgroundTexture_2.jpg)